appium/appium-xcuitest-driver/docs/preparation/prov-profile-full-manual.md

   mkdir -p Resources/WebDriverAgent.bundle
   ```
 * Open `WebDriverAgent.xcodeproj` in Xcode.
 This will likely open a screen with an empty editor.
-* In the file browser on the left side, select the root "WebDriverAgent" project, which will open
+* In the file browser on the left side, select the root _WebDriverAgent_ project, which will open
   it in the editor.
-Then, under "Targets", select "WebDriverAgentRunner".
+Then, under _Targets_, select _WebDriverAgentRunner_, and switch to the
+  _Signing & Capabilities_ tab.
-* Check "Automatically manage signing", and then select your "Team".
-The outcome should be similar
+* Check _Automatically manage signing_, and then select your _Team_ (you may need to first sign
-  to the following:
+  into Xcode).
+The outcome should be similar to the following:

     ![WebDriverAgent in Xcode project](./assets/images/xcode-config.png)